 That might seem like an insufferably generic thing to ask, but it really is a fundamental question.
 A purpose is, by definition, “the reason for which something is done.”
 When someone has a clear and definite purpose in life, they have a reason for why they do what they do.
-And, if they are compelled enough by their purpose, they will bring their entire self – thought patterns, daily routines, life-decisions - into alignment with that purpose.
+And, if they are compelled enough by their purpose, they will bring their entire self – patterns of thought, daily routines, and life-decisions - into alignment with that purpose.

 It is by grasping one’s purpose that a person is liberated to live with clarity and focus.
-But, without a purpose, without an organizing principle to guide them, people will be resigned to merely floating through life, unclear and aimless.
+But, without a purpose, without an organizing principle to guide him, a person is resigned to merely floating through life, unclear and aimless.

 The Disorganized Self